-- ✓ Juanicipio Project: - Results from the 2022 exploration program at the Juanicipio Project completed in December 2022 and totaling 25,858 metres are pending. - Infill drilling at Juanicipio continued in Q1 2023 with 4,109 metres drilled, for which assay results are also pending.
-There are currently three rigs turning with the goal of continuing to test the Valdecañas Vein system at depth and further increase the confidence of the Deep Zone resource. - ✓ Deer Trail Project (as defined herein), Utah: - Results from six of nine completed holes (12,157 metres total) in surface-based Phase 2 drilling on the Deer Trail Carbonate Replacement Deposit ("CRD") project were reported on January 17, 2023 (see Press Release January 17, 2023 under the Company's SEDAR profile at www.sedar.com) and highlights include: - Carissa Zone Discovery: holes DT22-09 & 10 contain, by far, the most widespread mineralization and strongest alteration drilled on the property.
-Both holes cut several hundred metres of progressively increasing Argentiferous (silver-bearing) Manganese-Oxide Mineralization ("AMOM"), marble and skarn before entering zones of distinctive silver-copper-zinc bearing sulfide "lacing", in turn cut by zones of pervasive mineralized skarn. - DT22-09 intercepted 273.8 metres of distinctive sulfide lacing (mineralization) averaging 12 g/t silver, 0.2% copper, 0.1% lead and 0.2% zinc, with individual sulphide bands grading 59-266 g/t silver, 0.2-5.5% copper, 0.1-1.5% lead, 0.1-5.2% zinc and trace-1.5 g/t gold. - The lacing zone in hole DT22-09 is preceded by hundreds of metres of progressively zoned AMOM, marble and mineralized garnet-pyroxenemagnetite skarn. - DT22-10 cut the same progression of alteration as DT22-09 over 115.6 metres before being lost in sulphide lacing mineralization. - Mineralization intercepted in holes DT22-05 through 08 within the Deer Trail mine corridor differs compositionally and geologically from that observed at Carissa, indicating they were likely fed along a separate mineralization pathway from those responsible for Carissa. - The overall results continue to reinforce MAG's CRD exploration model and suggest multiple mineralization channel-ways extend from the inferred Deer Trail Mountain porphyry center.
-Multiple fluid channel-ways are a characteristic of many major CRD systems. - Assays are pending for completed holes DT22-11, 12 and 13.
-DT22-13 was drilled 1.7 km southeast of the Carissa zone testing a strong geophysical anomaly coincident with the intersection of two major structures.
+- ✓ Juanicipio Project: - Infill drilling at Juanicipio continued in Q2 2023, with three rigs on surface and three underground with the goals of upgrading and expanding the Valdecañas Vein system at depth and further defining areas to be mined in the near to mid term.
+During the quarter, 5,814 metres (9,924 metres year to date ("ytd")) and 5,926 metres, (10,455 metres ytd) were drilled from surface and underground respectively. - ✓ Deer Trail Project (as defined herein), Utah: - Results from the 12,157 metres in surface-based Phase 2 drilling on the Deer Trail Carbonate Replacement Deposit ("CRD") project were reported on January 17 and August 3, 2023 (see Press Releases under the Company's SEDAR+ profile at www.sedarplus.ca) and highlights include: - Carissa Zone Discovery: holes DT22-09 and 10 contain, by far, the most widespread mineralization and strongest alteration yet drilled on the property.
+Both holes cut several hundred metres of progressively increasing Argentiferous (silver-bearing) Manganese-Oxide Mineralization ("AMOM"), marble and skarn before entering zones of distinctive silver-copper-zinc bearing sulfide "lacing", in turn cut by zones of pervasive mineralized skarn. - DT22-09 intercepted 273.8 metres of distinctive mineralized sulfide lacing averaging 12 g/t silver, 0.2% copper, 0.1% lead and 0.2% zinc, with individual sulphide bands grading 59-266 g/t silver, 0.2-5.5% copper, 0.1-1.5% lead, 0.1-5.2% zinc and trace-1.5 g/t gold. - The lacing zone in hole DT22-09 is preceded by hundreds of metres of progressively zoned AMOM, marble and mineralized garnet-pyroxenemagnetite skarn. - DT22-10 cut the same progression of alteration as DT22-09 over 115.6 metres before being lost in sulphide lacing mineralization. - DT22-11: 400 metres north of Carissa discovery cut a 23.5 metres zone of multiple stacked semi-massive sulfide mantos, the best of which grades 150 g/t silver, 1.1 g/t gold, 0.8% copper, 4.9% lead and 4.1% zinc over 5.0 metres. - DT22-12: 800 metres northwest of Carissa cut 33.0 metres grading 0.6 g/t gold encompassing four high-grade gold zones the best of which ran 6.1 g/t gold over 1.5 metre. - DT22-13: 1.7 km southeast of the Carissa cut six strong copper-gold bearing structures, the best of which graded 2.2 g/t gold and 2.1% copper over 4.2 metres.

-Management's Discussion & Analysis

-For the three months ended March 31, 2023

-(expressed in thousands of US dollars except as otherwise noted)
+Management's Discussion & Analysis For the three and six months ended June 30, 2023 (expressed in thousands of US dollars except as otherwise noted)